Eating Disorders In Males

 How common are eating disorders in men?

 There is a stereotype that eating disorders only affect women, but in males, eating disorders may be more common than you think.
 It’s been estimated that more than 6.6 million men will have an eating disorder at some point in their lives in the United States alone.
 According to other estimates, eating disorders may affect as many as 2.2% of men worldwide.
-The true rate of male eating disorders may be even higher, as men may be less likely than women to seek treatment or be diagnosed.
+The true rate of eating disorders in males may be even higher, as men may be less likely than women to seek treatment or be diagnosed.

 What might cause a man to develop an eating disorder?